 Whether you’re using a simple contact us form on your website, trying to drive newsletter sign-ups or even manage job applications through online forms.

 Most of us are using online forms somewhere on our websites.
 Forms are a practical way to gather data but can also be a GDPR compliance risk if not set up correctly.

 A lot of forms we see across the internet are not strictly-speaking GDPR compliant.
 On rare occasions there’s zero compliance effort at all.
 Normally we find something that’s just a bit off perfect.

-In this article we’ll look at three things to keep in mind when setting up your forms that will help you stay compliant and skip the fines.
+In this article we’ll look at three things to keep in mind when setting up your forms that will help you improve compliance and skip the fines.

 Purpose of data collection

 Are you making the purpose of your data collection clear on your forms?

 Technically you should provide some information about what you will do with the data provided.